easybuilders/easybuild-docs/docs/containers.md

     image.

 !!! note
-    EasyBuild will refuse to overwrite existing container images.
+    SimpleBuild will refuse to overwrite existing container images.

     To re-generate an already existing image file, use the `--force` command line option.